 The Jackson Mooney Patient Grant Review Committee was moved and inspired by Jenn’s story, and felt that her courage to continue to learn and grow over the course of her life was an important lesson for those living with dystonia.

 In addition to her passion for education, and her journey with dystonia, Jenn is also an award-winning author and visual artist living in North Vancouver, B.C.
-She is the author of the prize-winning “Siamelaht” in British Columbia History in 2019 and of the forthcoming; “People Like Frank, and Other Stories from the Edge of Normal’’ by Tidewater Press.
+She is the author of the prize-winning “Siamelaht” in British Columbia History in 2019 and the new; “People Like Frank, and Other Stories from the Edge of Normal’’ by Tidewater Press.

-You can learn more about Jenn and her upcoming book, which aims to raise awareness of dystonia, at: www.jenniferashton.ca.
+You can learn more about Jenn and her book, which aims to raise awareness of dystonia, at: www.jenniferashton.ca.